 Granted, Diablo is easy to understand and jump into.
 You move your character by left-clicking where you want them to go.
 You attack monsters by left-clicking on them to swing your sword.
 You launch spells by arming them from a spellbook or four swappable hotkeys and right-clicking to cast.
 That’s it.
-RPG stats are paired down to just four, which roughly define equipment restrictions and how many times you’ll need to click to kill a monster.
+RPG stats are paired down to just four – Strength, Dexterity, Magic and Vitality – which roughly define equipment restrictions and how many times you’ll need to click to kill a monster.

 Meanwhile, dodging, awareness, or really needing any particular level of care is negligible.
 Defense, again, is determined entirely by your gear’s stats and invoked automatically.
 You can find yourself surrounded by ten axe-wielding centipedes and fifteen goat-archers, all attacking at the same time, and high armor stats just mean their arrows and slashes will bounce off your medieval superhero.
 The fact that you never should have stumbled into that situation in the first place is cast aside by your Plate Mail of +25 to Awesome.

 The click-based gameplay could be better forgiven if you had some additional options.
 You don’t.
-There are no unique combat/defensive skills for each character (as there are in later games, namely Diablo II).
-There’s the free left-click melee attack based on your weapon and a book of magic spells you can train for the right-click attack.
+There are no unique combat/defensive skills or spells for each character (as there are in later games, namely Diablo II).
+Every character has the free left-click attack based on equipped weapon, plus a book of magic spells you can train for the right-click attack.
 Hotkeyed potions instantly bring you back to full health if you get in trouble and stock ahead.
 You can outrun most enemies to either flee or get a better position.

 You have three characters to choose from: warrior, rogue, and sorcerer.
 The warrior is proficient at physical combat, the sorcerer at magic, the rogue at bows and arrows.
 Each character has stats capped in areas where they’re supposed to be weak (so the sorcerer can never raise his strength over a certain limit) while they have higher potential in other areas (that same sorcerer can raise his magic skill 200 points higher than the warrior can).